bartlomiejbury/LinxIpcProject/README.md

 }
 ```

-This function will send PING_REQ messages to client every 500 ms. When PING_RSP message is received, client is alive and connect returns true.
+This function will send HUNT_REQ messages to client every 500 ms. When HUNT_RSP message is received, client is alive and connect returns true.

 Passing ```IMMEDIATE_TIMEOUT``` to connect will cause one ping to be send.